nnikolov3/book_expert/CODE_GUIDELINES_LLM.md

 **FOLLOW THESE RULES STRICTLY** - These guidelines ensure robust, maintainable scripts that handle edge cases gracefully and pass all linter checks.

+## Code design principles:
+1) Do more with less.
+2) Small is fast.
+3) Tested is robust.
+4) Elegance is simplicity.
+5) Readbility and clarity pave the path forward.
+6) Make it explicit.
+7) Correctness over speed.

 ## 1. Script Initialization and Safety

 ### Strict Mode Settings